-Under the 2017 SAYE scheme, employees could elect to contribute a monthly amount to be saved over three years to enable the exercise of options over Ordinary Shares of 0.5 pence each in the Company.
-The options became available for exercise from 1 March 2020, with an exercise price of £1.132, which was a 20% discount to the closing price on 5 January 2017, the last trading date before the launch of the Plan on 6 January 2017.
+Under the 2019 SAYE scheme, employees could elect to contribute a monthly amount to be saved over three years to enable the exercise of options over Ordinary Shares of 0.5 pence each in the Company.

-In total up to 189,845 options over Ordinary Shares were awarded under the Plan, which would represent approximately 0.64 per cent. of the current issued share capital of the Company.

-During 2019 the Group introduced an additional Save as You Earn (SAYE) share option scheme whereby employees could elect to contribute a monthly amount to be saved over three years to enable the exercise of options over Ordinary Shares of 0.5 pence each in the Company.
 The options will be available for exercise from 1 March 2022, with an exercise price of £1.092, which was a 20% discount to the closing price on the last trading date before the launch of the Plan.

 In total up to 132,912 options over Ordinary Shares were awarded under the Plan, which would represent approximately 0.45 per cent. of the current issued share capital of the Company.

-There were no new share option schemes entered into during the year ended 30 September 2020.
+During 2021 the Group introduced an additional Save as You Earn (SAYE) share option scheme whereby employees could elect to contribute a monthly amount to be saved over three years to enable the exercise of options over Ordinary Shares of 0.5 pence each in the Company.
+The options will be available for exercise from 1 August 2024, with an exercise price of £5.92, which was a 20% discount to the closing price on the last trading date before the launch of the Plan.

+In total up to 71,000 options over Ordinary Shares were awarded under the Plan, which would represent approximately 0.2 per cent. of the current issued share capital of the Company.

-There is a charge recognised in the current year financial statements of £68,727 (2019: £23,115) in total in respect of both the LTIP and SAYE schemes.
-The increase in the share-based payment charge compared to prior year is due to a refinement of the valuation model used for the LTIP scheme during 2019.
-See note 22.
+There is a charge recognised in the current year financial statements of £110,341 (2020: £68,727) in total in respect of both the 2021 LTIP and SAYE schemes.